1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What are the 3 stages of iron deficiency?

-The three stages are: (1) depletion of iron stores, (2) reduced production of red blood cells, and (3) full development of iron deficiency anemia.
+These are the three phases namely, (1) iron stores empty, (2) less production of red blood cells, and (3), complete development of an iron deficiency anemia.

 How soon will I feel better on iron?